 Highway 68, West of Utah Lake

-This drive does not not have what everyone thinks about in a Fall scenic drive.
-There aren't many trees along the way with leaves changing colors, but it is worth mentioning because of the views.
-From this side of Utah Lake, you can drive along for miles right by the shoreline and admire the views of the lake with the enormous Wasatch Mountains in the background.
-In the Fall, the mountains become snow-capped, making them even more striking from a distance.
-For an extra special view, go in the early morning to watch the sunrise!
+Highway 68 may not have what everyone thinks about in a fall scenic drive, but it's unique beauty is what makes it stand out.
+There aren't many trees along the way with leaves changing colors, but the views it offers make up for that.
+From the west side of Utah Lake, drive along the shoreline for miles and admire the views of the lake with the enormous Wasatch Mountains in the background.
+In the fall, the mountains become snow-capped, making them even more striking from a distance.
+For an extra special view, go in the early morning to watch the sun rise over the mountains!

-Post your Fall nature pics on Instagram using the hashtag #ExploreUtahValley to get featured on our Instagram account!
-We would love to see how you enjoy the outdoors this season!
+Where are your best places in Utah to see fall colors?
+Post your fall nature pics on Instagram using the hashtag #ExploreUtahValley to get featured on our Instagram account and share with us how you've enjoyed the outdoors this season!